nushell/nushell.github.io/contributor-book/philosophy.md

 - A modern shell should be designed for usability and ergonomics. **Above all else, Nu should be fun to use.**
 - It should provide great informative errors messages when a command will not succeed correctly.
 This is critically important.
 A fun shell gives **clear, actionable errors**.
 - It should be built around supporting casual use, as this is the majority of use in a shell, even by experienced users.
 Building a shell that is **fun for casual use makes a fun shell for everyone**.
 - Nu supports experimentation and **growing ideas from experiments to programs**.
 The ability to evolve ideas to one-liners, scripts, and then to programs is a key role a shell plays.
-To support this, Nu builds on the idea of composable commands that work on a shared set of datatypes.
+To support this, Nu builds on the idea of composable commands that work on a shared set of data types.

 ## Non-goals